PTSD – What’s it really Like to Have It?

 Real Life Symptoms of PTSD

-● you can be delusional, knowing something is true, even though it is quite impossible
+● You can be delusional, believing something is true, even though it is quite impossible.

 That is what I know from being with war veterans and other people who’ve been threatened with death.
 Yet, I must defer to the honored veteran Sgt.
 Dunson when it comes to telling the true story of PTSD.
 He did it in a song called PTSD.
 It is the best description on record of what it is like to experience this illness.

 You may not want to watch Sgt.
 Dunson’s video if you don’t like scary stuff.
-That’s why I have posted the lyrics, too.
 But Sgt.
 Dunson’s video should be seen by people treating veterans for PTSD.
 That’s because he shows you the fight warriors go through, trying to keep their insanity as the madness creeps in and takes them over.